 Every summer, Moment hires 4 interns to tackle an interesting technology problem.
 For the 2016 summer interns, we were challenged to find a different use for AR/VR beyond the entertainment industry.

 For this project, we focused on education and how we might help students learn complex and invisible concepts more easily using this technology.

 Traditional education has a difficult time engaging students when it comes to learning complex, invisible, and abstract science concepts.
-As a team of four designers we wanted to explore different ways in which this technology can enhance the current learning experience which is difficult and complex.

-A mixed reality educational platform that engages students by making abstract and complex forces visible and tangible.
+Peer is a mixed reality educational platform that engages students by making abstract and complex forces visible and tangible.

 Peer uses a real life scenario like building wind turbines for energy collection with the combination of Mixed Reality to depict invisible aerodynamic concepts for better learning.
 See the video below for a more detialed explanation.

 In order to build Peer, we drafted out this sample storyboard of the aerodynamics lesson.
 PDF